HT0710/How-to-install-CUDA-CuDNN-TensorFlow-Pytorch/README.md

         ```
 6. [Verification](#verification)

-> **Note:** It has many other way to install it, but in my experiment this way cause less errors or simple to fix compare to other methods.
+> **Note:** It has many other way to install it, but in my experience this way cause less errors or simple to fix compare to other methods.

 ### 2. Miniconda
 You can use the following command to install Miniconda